Palm Beach County, Florida: Seaport

 The Port of Palm Beach is located in Riviera Beach, where Celebration Cruise Line operates 2-day cruises to the Bahamas.

 Trails

 The Lake Okeechobee Scenic Trail, a segment of the Florida National Scenic Trail, passes through the county.

 Education

 Primary and secondary schools

 All of Palm Beach County is served by the School District of Palm Beach County.
-As of 2006, it was the fourth largest school district in Florida and the 11th largest school district in the United States.
-As of August 2006, the district operated 164 schools, including 25 high schools, and, as of July 22, 2006, had an additional 33 charter schools, with seven more scheduled to open in August 2006.
-Newsweek listed three Palm Beach County high schools in the top 50 schools in the list 1200 Top U.S. Schools - Atlantic Community High School, Suncoast High School and the Alexander Dreyfoos School of the Arts, all public magnet schools.
-Private schools in the county include American Heritage School, Cardinal Newman High School, Jupiter Christian School, The King's Academy, The Benjamin School, Oxbridge Academy, Palm Beach Day Academy, Pope John Paul II High School, St Andrew's School and Weinbaum Yeshiva High School.
+As of 2026, the School District of Palm Beach County remains one of the largest in the state and country, serving over 180,000 students across more than 180 schools.
+Newsweek listed three Palm Beach County magnet schools–Atlantic Community High School, Suncoast High School, and the Alexander Dreyfoos School of the Arts–among the top 50 in its "1200 Top U.S. Schools" ranking.
+Private schools in the county include American Heritage School, Cardinal Newman High School, Jupiter Christian School, The King's Academy, The Benjamin School, Oxbridge Academy, Palm Beach Day Academy, Pope John Paul II High School, St. Andrew's School, and Weinbaum Yeshiva High School.